OCA/sale-workflow/sale_order_line_multi_warehouse/README.rst

 ======================

-- The warehouse distribution lines display could be improved in the future so it looks similar to the pop up used for analytic distribution.
+- The warehouse distribution lines display could be improved in the future so it looks similar to the pop-up used for analytic distribution.
-- Module sale_procurement_group_by_line should not be used along with this module as it provides the base to split sale order lines depending on different criteria, which might make sale_order_line_multi_warehouse module malfunction.

 Bug Tracker
 ===========